Pro-bono Online

 Stay dry, give mediation a try

-The Pro-bono Online Mediation Scheme for Water Seepage Disputes (Scheme) is a collaborative initiative operated by eBRAM and Agency for Volunteer Service.
-Supported by the “Joint Office” established by the Food and Environmental Hygiene Department and the Buildings Department, the Scheme aims to foster a harmonious community by offering pro-bono online mediation services to property occupants and owners encountering water seepage issues, facilitating effective and timely dispute resolution.
+The Pro-bono Online Mediation Scheme for Water Seepage Disputes (”Scheme”) is a collaborative initiative operated by eBRAM and Agency for Volunteer Service.
+Supported by the “Joint Office” established by the Food and Environmental Hygiene Department and the Buildings Department, the Scheme aims to foster a harmonious community by offering pro-bono online mediation services to property occupants and owners encountering disputes arising from water seepage issues, facilitating effective and timely dispute resolution.

 ✓ Free of charge